Sai-Lalith-Sistla/Generative-AI/README.md

-# AI-Agents-GenAI\
+# 🚀 Zero to Gen AI

+A curated journey from foundational GenAI concepts to hands-on implementation of advanced agentic design patterns.

+This repository is a personal learning archive and a practical resource for understanding and experimenting with **Generative AI** concepts, including **semantic search**, **transformers**, and **agentic workflows** using tools like BERT, GPT-2, and AutoGen.

+---

-Contents
+## 📚 Contents

-Gen AI Basics
+### 🧠 Gen AI Basics

+Explore how core GenAI components work behind the scenes.

-- Chunking, Embeddings & Semantic Search on Wikipedia Pages
+- 🔍 **Chunking, Embeddings & Semantic Search on Wikipedia Pages**
+  Learn how to chunk large text, generate embeddings, and run semantic search using vector databases.

-- Semantic Search Example with Job postings Data
+- 💼 **Semantic Search with Job Postings**
+  A hands-on use case of semantic retrieval applied to job descriptions and resume relevance.

-- Vector Store Notes
+- 🧾 **Vector Store Notes**
+  Notes and implementation insights on storing and retrieving text embeddings efficiently.

+---

-Transformer Models
+### 🤖 Transformer Models

+Deep dive into modern NLP with fine-tuned and pre-trained transformer models.

-- Fine-Tune BERT for Sentiment Analysis
+- 📈 **Fine-Tune BERT for Sentiment Analysis**
-    This project fine-tunes a BERT model (Bidirectional Encoder Representations from Transformers) on a sentiment classification task using the IMDb dataset.

-Goal
+  Fine-tuning BERT on IMDb movie reviews for binary sentiment classification.

-- Text Generation with GPT-2
+- ✍️ **Text Generation with GPT-2**
-    This project demonstrates how to use GPT-2, a large pretrained Transformer-based language model, to generate text from a prompt.
-It uses greedy or beam decoding to predict one token at a time.
+  Generate human-like text using GPT-2 with decoding strategies like greedy search and beam search.

+- 🧠 **Natural Language Inference (NLI)**
+  Leverage zero-shot classification using models like `facebook/bart-large-mnli` to infer textual entailment for multiple labels.

+---

-AI Agentic Design Patterns with AutoGen
+### 🧩 AI Agentic Design Patterns (AutoGen)

-- Multi Agent collaboration
+Experimenting with multi-agent LLM-based workflows using **Microsoft AutoGen**.

-- Reflection
+- 🧑‍🤝‍🧑 **Multi-Agent Collaboration**
-- Tool Use
+  Build coordinated LLM agents that communicate and divide tasks effectively.

-- Code generation
+- 🔁 **Reflection**
+  Implement self-evaluation and iterative improvement in agent output.

+- 🧰 **Tool Use**
+  Extend agent capabilities using external tools and APIs.

+- 💻 **Code Generation**
+  AutoGen agents that can generate, critique, and refine code snippets in a feedback loop.

+---